JLR Rural -What We Do

 The current planted crop demonstrates a fine stand of Sitka spruce in the southern section, providing evidence of the ability of this site to grow high quality spruce.
 The crops generally require cleaning to remove competition and enable the crops to complete establishment.
 However, during the Covd-19 pandemic and with the prior owners changing focus, the plantation became overgrown and unkept.

-Clearing sections of the Norwegian Spruce by coppicing and appropriate replanting with British Woodland species ,such as silver birch, alder, willow and broadleaves such as Oak, and possibly certain long draw cash crops such as Cedar will take place.
-This coppicing and thinning out of Conifers will let light to the currently very shady, dark areas and encourage regeneration of the forest floor and leafy glades.
-Some sections are currently so densely overgrown they may benefit from conservation schemes, such as the use of goats or pigs to clear the thick undergrowth and turn soil.
-These options will be explored alongside those with more expertise in conservation.
+Clearing sections of the Norwegian Spruce by coppicing and appropriate replanting with British Woodland species ,such as silver birch, alder, willow and broadleaves such as Oak will take place.
+There will also be gradual replanting of certain long draw cash crops such as Cedar in suitable sections.
+The initial coppicing and thinning out of Conifers will let light to the currently very shady, dark areas and encourage regeneration of the forest floor and leafy glades.
+Some sections are so densely overgrown they may benefit from conservation clearing schemes, such as the use of goats or pigs to support this.
+These options will be explored alongside those with more expertise in conservation strategies for forest management.

-Improvement of the existing infrastructure of rides; There were significant, ground management issues, and impenetrable overgrowth when we began.
-Water logged ground and rides unable to support vehicles which will be required for logging, required time and investment.
+When we first started there were significant, ground management issues, and impenetrable overgrowth.
+Water logged ground and rides unable to support vehicles, required time and investment.
 We cleared rides and put down clean stone.
-We also introduced a sustainably sourced, hand crafted, static, log caravan on skids to support the management of the woods and provide a space for suitable rest and breaks for forestry workers and or volunteers, as well as much needed safe storage.
+We also introduced a sustainably sourced, hand crafted from North Devon, static log caravan on steel skids above the southern section clearing to support the management of the woods and provide a space for suitable rest and breaks for forestry workers and or volunteers, as well as safe storage.

 Through the centre of our plantation are attractive areas of mixed broadleaves, with small streams, foxgloves and bluebells.
 This section also supports an abundance of wildlife with prolific frog spawn as an example.
 The mixed age crops including oak, ash, beech, sycamore, birch, alder, hazel, and holly, diversify the wood and attract a variety of bird wildlife.
 These mixed sections will be encouraged through thinning and coppicing over time as well as further appropriate seeding restocking and nesting boxes.
 The Spruce stock here will be reduced and replaced.

-We will also be building up wildlife corridors using the natural boundaries of the plantation by planting up the existing Devon Banks with native hedging plants such as Hawthorn, Blackthorn and Holly.
-This will create wildlife havens and help stop wind and soil erosion.
+We are also building up wildlife corridors using the natural boundaries of the plantation by planting up the existing Devon Banks with native hedging plants such as Hawthorn, Blackthorn and Holly to create wildlife havens and help stop wind and soil erosion.
 We will also introduce solitary bee homes and their favourite wildflower food sources in these areas, to encourage mining and other solitary bees.

 Although there are no Public Rights of Way over the forestry plantation, as the land becomes more accessible, voluntary and training workers will have more opportunities for organised schemes.
-Improved paths and access will also support the local shooting which takes place on occasion.
+Improved cleared paths and access will support opportunities for this.

-These increasingly accessible sections, especially around the log static, will also support plans for a future tree nursery, and possibly a space for elderly rural community residents suffering from dementia or other similar conditions , to visit and find peace and solace on accompanied day visits.
-The current owners already run an established community care provider for elder South Hams residents to remain connected to their familiar places and routines within Devon.
-Currently we have sporadic visits in place for this purpose.
-In addition the idea of a place for young people from the rural community to be able to practice and utilise forestry skills to support their ongoing qualifications and work experience is to be investigated as a small scale possible future venture.
+The increasingly accessible sections will support plans for a tree nursery, and a space for elderly rural community residents suffering from dementia or other similar conditions , to visit and find peace and solace on accompanied day visits.
+The current owners already run an established community care provider for elder South Hams residents.
+Currently we have sporadic visits in place for the purpose of supporting those who might benefit to come and visit informally.
+In addition, a place for young people from the rural community to be able to practice and utilise forestry skills to support their ongoing qualifications and work experience is to be investigated .
 We have already provided opportunities for those completing NVQ’s, or equivalent agricultural and forestry training, supervised time to practice their developing skills.

-Historic records show that the Northern section, Storridge Moor, was once a wet moorland rich in natural habitats and species.
-Current environmental reports show the presence of possible leaky dams and springs.
-Engaging with the Forestry Commission around the possibility of restoring one small section (roughly 2 acres) of the current Norwegian Spruce to wet moorland, possibly after future clear felling, and also including leaky dams is an interesting proposal.
-This would benefit the site overall, seeing an increase in yet more diverse wild birds and small mammals who favour differing habitats ,by restoring a section to the previous wet moorland seen in the Historical Records.
+Historical records show that the Northern section, Storridge Moor, was once a wet moorland rich in natural habitats and species.
+Current environmental reports show the presence of leaky dams and springs in this section.
+Engaging with the Forestry Commission around the possibility of restoring approximately 2 acers of the current Norwegian Spruce to wet moorland, possibly after future clear felling, is an interesting proposal.
+This would benefit the site overall, seeing an increase in yet more diverse wild birds and small mammals who favour differing habitats.
 This in turn could also create a valuable space for housing rescued geese, one of the owners interests.
-Higher Canny Park Woods and Storridge Moor is registered to keep birds and livestock, and in addition, the possibility of keeping Quails is being explored.
+Higher Canny Park Woods and Storridge Moor are registered to keep birds and livestock.

 Please feel free to get in touch using the the ‘contact us page’ with suggestions (or any objections!) - we are open to anything and we do appreciate input and interest.